 - Build a charity donation into your business strategy.
-Tap into community values by offering a certain percentage of each sale on the day as a donation to charity.
+Tap into community values by offering a percentage of each sale on Small Business Saturday as a donation to charity.
 Businesses can quickly pledge a donation to charity via our fundraising platform Work for Good.

-- Partner with other like-minded small brands to offer a combined giveaway on your combined social media channels
+- Partner with other like-minded small brands to offer a combined giveaway on Instagram.

 - Implement a targeted email and social media marketing strategy.
 Remind people about Small Business Saturday and why it is so important.
 Build up the suspense – tease them with news of deals on the day or fun things your business is doing.